top of page

 James Cleveland & Aretha Franklin

-Cleveland moves to Detroit in the ’60s, where he mentors a young Aretha Franklin as part of his Music Directorship at the Pilgrim church.
-In the late 1960s he moves to LA and founds his own church and the Southern California Community Choir.
+Cleveland moves to Detroit in 1950s, where he mentors a young Aretha Franklin as part of his Music Directorship at the Pilgrim church.
+In 1962, he moves to LA and founds his own church and the Southern California Community Choir.

 In Los Angeles in 1972, he and Aretha Franklin collaborate to create one of the best selling and most artistic gospel albums of all time, Aretha’s Amazing Grace.
 They record live at the New Temple Missionary Baptist church on South Broadway over two days in one of the most famous sessions in gospel history, with Mick Jagger and Charlie Watts in attendance.